deity-io/falcon-platform-docs/versioned_docs/version-2019/platform/falcon-server/api-providers.md

 Falcon Magento 2 API provides implementation for endpoints that require authorization (customer related data) as well as endpoints that don't require a customer to be authenticated (product catalog etc).

-Every incoming GraphQL request sets the context to the [Falcon Server](../falcon-server/basics) GraphQL resolver, so all connected API providers would have access to it, including `headers` and `session` objects.
+Every incoming GraphQL request sets the context to the [DEITY Middleware](../falcon-server/basics) GraphQL resolver, so all connected API providers would have access to it, including `headers` and `session` objects.

 Once a user signs in with his Magento 2 credentials his access token is stored in the `session` so it can be used for interaction with Magento 2.